Chipdelmal/Chipdelmal.github.io/_dataViz/2023-03-20-InkStatsMatrix.md

 wpnsNumbr = len(wNames)
 ```

 Now comes the fun part.
 The goal is to generate a squared matrix that will contain the information of how many times a given weapon (row) has beaten another weapon (column) in a match.
 The order of the appearance of the weapons in the matrix (row-column) corresponds to the sorting in the `wNames` list, which is alphabetical by default (although a list can be provided to [the function](https://github.com/Chipdelmal/SplatStats/blob/main/SplatStats/statInkStats.py#L10), if so desired).
 With this in mind, we iterate over each match (controlled by the battle index `bix`) where we get the positions of the weapons on both teams, and who won the match.
-If `alpha` won, we iterate over their weapons' rows incrementing by one all of the columns that correspond to a weapon that exists in team `bravo`; conversely, if `bravo` won, we go through all of the rows of the teams' weapons and increment all the columns corresponding to the ones in `alpha` by one:
+If `alpha` won, we iterate over their weapons' rows incrementing by one all of the columns that correspond to a weapon that exists in team `bravo`; conversely, if `bravo` won, we go through all of the rows of the teams' weapons and increment the columns corresponding to the ones in `alpha` by one:

 ```python
 # Initialize empty matrix